Jufebrown/sequelize-token-auth/README.md

 There is an angular front end that connects to this app at: https://github.com/Jufebrown/angular-token-auth

 If you want to clone and run the code in this repo, you will need to run ```npm i``` to install the dependencies.
-Also you will need to add a .env file to the root directory with the appropriate contents.
+Also, you will need to add a .env file to the root directory with the appropriate contents.
 Please check the .env-example or read the section on creating the .env below.

 ## Tutorial Start: